Glossary

 Homosexual / Homosexuality

-(Noun) A term that describes a primary or exclusive sexual, emotional, and/or romantic attraction to persons of one's own sex/gender.
+(Adj./Noun) Describes a primary or exclusive sexual, emotional, and/or romantic attraction to one’s own sex/gender.
 The term is considered outdated by many in the LGBTQ+ community but is still used in some research contexts.
 Learn More

 (Adj.)
-Refers to a person who identifies across or beyond male/female.
+Refers to a person who identifies between or as a mix of man/woman.
 Learn More

 Intersectionality

-(Noun) A framework for understanding how social characteristics such as race, ethnicity, gender, sexual orientation, physical ability, and age combine together to shape individual identities and experiences, including experiences of privilege and/or discrimination.
+(Noun) A term coined by Kimberlé Crenshaw in the 1980s to describe how social characteristics such as race, ethnicity, gender, sexual orientation, physical ability, and age overlap to shape individual identities and experiences, including experiences of privilege and/or discrimination.
+Learn More

 Intersex

 (Adj.)
 An umbrella term for variations in biological sex traits such as genitalia, hormones, reproductive anatomy or chromosomes.
 Some of these variations are evident at birth while others manifest during puberty or later in life.
+An intersex person can be of any gender identity and can also be of any sexual orientation and any romantic orientation.
 Learn More

 Lesbian